ryputtam/rushyaP/README.md

 - 👋 Hi, I’m Rushya Puttam
 - 👀 I’m working as a Data Scientist
 - 🌱 I’m currently learning neural networks
-- 💞️ I’m looking to contribute on open source projects and publish papers on applications of AI
+- 💞️ I’m looking to contribute on open source projects and publish papers on the applications of AI

 <!---